Spectroscopy and Coherence of an Excited-State Transition in Tm$^{3+}$:YAlO$_3$ at Telecommunication Wavelength

-\emph{Spectral Hole Burning:} To assess the magnetic field-dependent energy-level structure of the thulium ions as a consequence of the enhanced nuclear Zeeman effect \cite{sinclair2021optical}, and to bound the coherence time of the Y1 to X1 excited state transition, we perform a series of spectral hole burning experiments.
-After populating Y1, we expose the Tm ions during a \emph{burn time} of 300 $\mu$s to narrow-bandwidth 1451 nm laser light.
-After waiting during a 10 $\mu$sec long \emph{wait time}, we scan the 1451 nm laser over a 200 MHz wide spectral interval that is centered on the burn frequency and we monitor the transmitted optical power.
+Second, to assess the magnetic field-dependent energy-level splitting of the thulium ions as a consequence of the enhanced nuclear Zeeman effect, we perform a series of spectral hole burning experiments.
+After populating Y1, we expose the Tm ions during a \emph{burn time} of 300 $\mu s$ to narrow-bandwidth 1451 nm laser light.
+After 10 $\mu s$, we start scanning the 1451 nm laser over a 200 MHz wide spectral interval that is centered on the burn frequency and we monitor the transmitted optical power.
+We define the \emph{wait time} as the time between the end of the burn pulse and the moment when the scanning laser features the same frequency as the burn pulse, i.e. the moment when it scans over the previously created spectral hole, here 85 $\mu s$.
+For these measurements, we kept the density of the ions in the \textsuperscript{3}F\textsubscript{4} level constant and we burned the spectral hole at the center of the Y1$\leftrightarrow$X1 (1451 nm) line -- the optical depth was around 0.4.
 Figure \ref{fig:shb} shows the resulting hole-burning spectra for magnetic fields between 0 and 2T, consisting of a central hole and two clusters of side holes on either side.
-We find that the width of the central hole decreases with increasing magnetic field, that the center of each cluster of side holes shifts linearly at rates of $\pm$ 25.6 MHz/T and $\pm$ 41.6 MHz/T away from the center, and that the two holes within each cluster also split as a function of the field.
-We also note the absence of anti-holes.
+We find that the width of the central hole decreases with increasing magnetic field, that the center of each cluster of side holes shifts linearly at rates of $\pm$ 25.6 MHz/T and $\pm$ 41.6 MHz/T away from the center, and that the two holes within each cluster also split as a function of the field at a rate of 2-3 MHz/T (We attribute this sub-structure to a slight misalignment of the magnetic field with respect to the crystal b-axis, in which case the two pairs of Tm-sites feature different level splittings.).
+We also note the absence of anti-holes, i.e. narrow spectral regions with increased absorption.